Netflix doubles expected signups but warns coronavirus boost may fade

 Netflix Inc more than doubled its own projections for new customers as quarantined audiences binged on series such as "Tiger King," but the company predicted a weaker second half of the year if stay-at-home orders to fight the coronavirus are lifted.
 The world's largest streaming service gained 15.8 million paying customers from January through March, bringing its global total to 182.9 million.
 Netflix had predicted it would add 7 million during the period.

-The company warned, however, that it expected fewer new subscribers from July to December compared with a year earlier.
+The company warned that it expected fewer new subscribers from July to December compared with a year earlier, however.
 Many people who would have joined then are likely to have already signed up, executives said.
 "We expect viewing to decline and membership growth to decelerate as home confinement ends," Netflix said in a letter to shareholders.

-The company is among the few businesses to benefit from government orders imposed in March to keep people in isolation amid the coronavirus threat.
+The company is among the few businesses to benefit from government orders imposed in March to keep people away from each other in order to stop the spread of the highly infectious novel coronavirus.
 While the S&P 500 Index has fallen 19% from its Feb.
 19 record high, Netflix has gained 11% during the same period.
 Netflix also issued a bullish forecast that it would add 7.5 million new customers for the current quarter, which ends in June, though the company said it was "mostly guesswork" given uncertainty over when stay-at-home orders might be lifted.
 Analysts surveyed by FactSet had expected 3.8 million.

-Investing.com senior analyst Haris Anwar said Netflix's big gains "show that it's the ultimate stay-at-home stock."
+Investing.com senior analyst Haris Anwar said Netflix's big gains showed "it's the ultimate stay-at-home stock."
 "That said, there's no guarantee that a global recession and increased competition won't hit Netflix in the latter part of the year," Anwar said.
 "There's little clarity from the company about the future, and that's likely to hurt the stock in the short run."

 Total revenue rose to $5.77 billion from $4.52 billion.
 Analysts on average had expected $5.76 billion.
 Appreciation of the U.S. dollar, due partially to the coronavirus crisis, dragged on international revenue, the company said.